6 The Cytoskeleton

 2. Dyneins—move toward the minus-end of microtubules

-Since the microtubules is a polar molecule, due to the linear arrangement of the tubulin dimer, the motor protein can “walk” along the microtubule “highway,” carrying its cargo toward the plus end (in the case of kinesins) or toward the minus end (in the case of dyneins).
+Since microtubules are polar molecules, due to the linear arrangement of the tubulin dimer, the motor protein can “walk” along the microtubule “highway,” carrying its cargo toward the plus end (in the case of kinesins) or toward the minus end (in the case of dyneins).

 labelled kinesin and dynein structure